Which Comes First – The Church or the Missionary?

 Putting a Face on the Unreached

 Lakewood has long placed unreached peoples at the center of its global ministry efforts.
 To put a face on the potentially vague term “unreached peoples,” leaders began praying for a connection with a specific people group.
 A minority group with a population of more than 10 million captured their attention.
 Lakewood started years of praying for this people group, and everyone from the octogenarian “Golden Nuggets” group to the young children grew in concern for a people group halfway around the world.
 Eventually the church “adopted” the group and began asking, “What can we do?”

 God Draws Seth and Emily—and Others, Too

 Seth and Emily (pseudonyms) have grown deeply in their faith and authentic community through their years at Lakewood.
 “If you’re a part of Lakewood, your heart will grow in love for the unreached,” says Seth, a local school teacher.
-Steve and his missions pastor, Benji Lavender, attended a Pioneers Church Partner Forum in Orlando, and there Seth began seriously considering moving to Central Asia to work within their adopted people group.
+Seth and his missions pastor, Benji Lavender, attended a Pioneers Church Partner Forum in Orlando, and there Seth began seriously considering moving to Central Asia to work within their adopted people group.
 “I initially had absolutely no desire to do that,” admits Emily.
 Eventually, God changed her heart.
 Daily she drove by the multitude of churches in her area, increasingly realizing that in most places in the unreached world, not one church exists.
 But she insisted that if they went, she wanted to go with a team of people they already knew.